jackfood/Autosubtitle/README.md

 ## Credits and Used Libraries

 This project is built upon the fantastic work of others.
-We extend our sincere thanks to the developers and communities behind the following key packages:
+I extend my sincere thanks to the developers and communities behind the following key packages:

 *   **OpenAI Whisper:**
     *   The core of the transcription functionality is powered by OpenAI's state-of-the-art Whisper model.